itpp-labs/odoo-development/docs/dev/odoo.rst

 #.
 Uninstall and install again modules in depends
 #.
 Clean browser cache
 #.
 Carefully check logs.
 Look up if needed files loaded or not.
 May be some errors.
 #.
-Create new base and install all modules
+Create new base and install all modules.